mikependon/RepoDB.NET/pages/features/implicitmapping.md

 var property = PrimaryMapper.Get<Customer>();
 ```

-We highly recommend to use the [PrimaryCache](/cacher/primarycache) class when retrieving the primary property to maximize the reusability and performance.
+> We highly recommend to use the [PrimaryCache](/cacher/primarycache) class when retrieving the primary property.
+This is to maximize the reusability and performance.

 ```csharp
 var mappedName = PrimaryCache.Get<Customer>();